wachtenlab/Compartmentalized-ciliary-cAMP-signaling-drives-differentiation-of-human-neuroprogenitors/README.md

 - The full signed, directed OmniPath network used in the analysis is frozen in `data/carnival/omnipath_signed_directed.csv`; the exact focused model network is retained in `data/carnival/omnipath_focused.csv`.
-- CARNIVAL uses TF measurements supplied by the separately performed motif analysis.
 - Plot-level source tables are retained in `data/figure_data`, so every included panel can be inspected without rerunning model fitting.
 - Supplementary Figure S2b-c is recreated from the exact archived values displayed in the manuscript; see `PROVENANCE.md`.
-- The rendered manuscript panels are included in `figures/`.
-Regenerable model objects and intermediate tables belong in the ignored `results/` directory.